McKayRansom/gnome-io/README.md

 - More easily modable in a scripting language rather than XML
 - scales to larger numbers
 - Visual display of stats instead of just a number
-- Simulate enemy of friendly factions
+- Simulate enemy or friendly factions
   - Gnomes: well-balanced overall, can grow wheat and mushrooms, can mine and build okay and reproduce medium
   - Elves: great with forests and animals, stronger but reproduce slower (if this is even possible to balance, not required)
   - Goblins: Hide in mountains, okay at mining but mostly steal.